zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/apply-and-verify-your-database-configuration/3/_index.md

 ## 3. Increment the cookbook's version

-To enable Berkshelf to upload the updated cookbook, we need to update its version in the metadata.
+To enable Berkshelf to upload the updated `web_application` cookbook, we need to update its version in the metadata.

 Most Chef cookbooks follow the [Semantic Versioning](http://semver.org) scheme.
 Your cookbook is compatible with the previous version &ndash; we simply added functionality &ndash; so we'll bump the middle number.